 Tip: Here is a much simpler and less time-consuming way to peel the pearl onions.

-Idea: These would be excellent with a half-and-half mixture of lump crap meat and artichoke.
+Idea: These would be excellent with a half-and-half mixture of lump crab meat and artichoke.

 Note: Of course you could do these on the grill with indirect heat, but I would not recommend smoking them (gasp).
 I think it would be way too easy to overpower the flavors.